-Sometimes, people think that because we have become experts in our own addictions and issues, we are also experts in recovery.
-The truth is many of us are approaching recovery with little to no accurate information about how to heal ourselves.
-Our bodies have infinite wisdom about how to recuperate, but we’ve stifled that wisdom with years of abusing our bodies with drugs and harmful behaviors.
-Our bodies need rest and rehabilitation, and getting professional help is a powerful and effective way of opening the door to true recovery.
+Sometimes, people think that because they have become experts in their own addictions and issues, they are also experts in recovery.
+The truth is many of them are approaching recovery with little to no accurate information about how to heal themselves.
+The body may have infinite wisdom about how to recuperate.
+However, they’ve stifled that wisdom with years of abusing their bodies with drugs and harmful behaviors.
+Once in recovery, they need rest and rehabilitation, so getting professional help is a powerful and effective way of opening the door to healing.

 When a person enters a professional treatment program, such as the one at Bayview Recovery, they have access to a range of healing programs.
 For instance, we pride ourselves on offering a range of therapeutic options, which we tailor to the needs of each individual.
 Our treatment programs include a variety of holistic and evidence-based treatment options, including: